Argentina’s Struggle for Stability

 What role does Argentina play in the region?

-Many experts consider Argentina to be a regional power in South America due to the size of its economy and its active involvement in major multilateral groups, including the Community of Latin American and Caribbean States (CELAC), Organization of American States, and Southern Common Market (Mercosur) trade bloc.
+Many experts consider Argentina to be a regional power in South America due to the size of its economy and its active involvement in major multilateral groups, including the Community of Latin American and Caribbean States (CELAC), the Organization of American States, and the Southern Common Market (Mercosur) trade bloc.

 Much of Argentina’s early history was marked by tensions with its neighbors, especially its historic rival, Brazil.
 The creation of Mercosur in 1991 represented an effort to cement a rapprochement between Buenos Aires and Brasília.
 Bilateral ties notably improved under Argentina’s Kirchner administrations, but the Peronists’ support for Venezuela’s Nicolás Maduro regime under President Fernández increasingly put them at odds with Brazil and much of the region.